antonfirsov/docs/2016/02-api-port/2016-01-api-port.md

 * **Share binaries**.
 You can also factor the code you want to share into a portable class library that can then be referenced from both, .NET Framework as well as the .NET Core application.

-The first approach is much easier in case you want to adapt your code by using `#if`.
+Sharing source code is much easier in case you want to adapt your code by using `#if`.
 However, you want to make sure that you don't create spaghetti code by littering the source with `#if` conditions.
 Try to centralize code that handles differences as much as possible.
-Another neat trick is to use partial class sides where one part of the class is in the shared project while the other side is provided by the platform specific project.
+Another neat trick is to use partial classes where one part of the class is in the shared project while another part is provided by the platform specific project.

-Depending on the size of your team and the application, it might be a better and more sustainable solution to use the second approach.
-In that case, you create libraries that are fully portable between .NET Framework and .NET Core.
+Depending on the size of your team and the application, it might be a better and more sustainable solution to use shared binaries.
+The reason being that libraries are real building blocks that can be deployed and tested as individual artifacts.
+Enforcing layering in source is obviously also possible but requires more discipline because it's based on conventions.

+To share binaries, you'll create libraries that are fully portable between .NET Framework and .NET Core.
 To do this, you need to identify the components you want to share.
 I recommend that you first make sure that components you want to share are not in the same project as components you don't want to share.
 In other words, a project is either shared entirely or not shared at all.
 Once that's done, create the portable class libraries and move the code there.

-As a rule of thumb I'd say that the sharing binaries is ideal for your business logical and your core layers, while sharing sources is more suitable for components that highly depend on the target platform, i.e. you need to interact with UI components or call operating system specific APIs.
-It's worth pointing out that the intersection of .NET Core and .NET Framework is pretty large; in fact it's almost identical to .NET Core, so the second approach isn't as limiting as it may sound.
+As a rule of thumb I'd say that the sharing binaries is ideal for your business logic and your core layers, while sharing sources is more suitable for components that highly depend on the target platform, i.e. you need to interact with UI components or call operating system specific APIs.
+It's worth pointing out that the intersection of .NET Core and .NET Framework is pretty large.
+In fact, almost all of the APIs .NET Core provides are also available in .NET Framework so the second approach isn't as limiting as it may sound.

 For more details on how these two approaches compare, take a look at this [blog post](https://blogs.msdn.microsoft.com/dotnet/2014/04/21/sharing-code-across-platforms/).

 ### Migrating code to .NET Core

 To make migration easier, I suggest you target the .NET Framework as long as possible during your migration, use API Port to identify porting issues, and only make the big switch when most are addressed.
 This way, you don't have the problem of having to deal with a code base that doesn't build for a long time.

-And if you have tests -- even better.
-This way, you can verify that you didn't introduce bugs along the way.
+When planning your migration you should also think about your tests and treat them as a part of your product when porting.
+Migration often result in huge code churns so you want to make sure hat you didn't introduce bugs along the way.

 The area that needs the most work is probably going to be application model, be that a desktop application or ASP.NET: